alan-turing-institute/mousehole/docs/admin_guide.md

 cp vars/user_vars.yaml.example vars/user_vars.yaml
 ```

 Open your copy with your editor.

-If you want the user management role to
-automatically email users their initial login credentials, complete enter your
+To declare users to add (existing users will not be modified), add their
-email's SMTP settings into the `email` dict.
+username, full name, surname, email address and a unique user number to the

-If you also want to write the initial passwords to a file on your local machine,
+`users` dict following the example.

-change `force_write_initial_passwords` to `yes`.
+!!! note "💡 Hint"

-To declare users that should exist (this can be both existing and new users),
+    The user number most be unique and greater than 1000.
+To avoid potential
-add their name, username and email address to the `users` dict following the
+    conflicts it is a good idea to number your users sequentially starting from
-example.
+    11000.

 To declare users that should not exist, add their username to the
 `users_deleted` dict.